-4.2.2 DV BOOLEAN Class
+4.2.2 DV_BOOLEAN Class

 CLASS DV_BOOLEAN Purpose Items which are truly boolean data, such as true/false or yes/no answers.

-CLASS DV_BOOLEAN

 Use For such data, it is important to devise the meanings (usually questions in subjective data) carefully, so that the only allowed results are in fact true or false.
 MisUse The DV_BOOLEAN class should not be used as a replacement for naively modelled enumerated types such as male/female etc. Such values should be coded, and in any case the enumeration often has more than two values.

-ISO 18308 (none)

-CEN Not provided as a subtype of Data Item

-Synapses A special use of the Numeric class is defined to represent the Boolean data type, limiting the permitted values to zero or one.
+ISO 18308 (none) CEN Not provided as a subtype of Data Item Synapses A special use of the Numeric class is defined to represent the Boolean data type, limiting the permitted values to zero or one.
 HL7 Boolean (BL) type.
-HL7 also allows NULL values, which is problematic for a) the understanding of Boolean, normally expected to be either True or False, and b) implementation in nearly all programming languages, in which Boolean is a value type (i.e. cannot be NULL).

-Inherit DATA_VALUE

-Attributes Signature Meaning

-value: Boolean Boolean value of this item.
+HL7 also allows NULL values.
+See section 12.2.5 on page 81.
+Inherit DATA_VALUE Attributes Signature Meaning 11 value: Boolean Boolean value of this item.
+Invariants Value_exists: value /= Void

-Invariants